NAMIBIA HIGHLIGHTS

 • We offer personalised and customised experiences

-• We have consultants who are fluent in English, Portuguese and German
+• We have consultants who are fluent in English, Portuguese, German and Swiss German

 • Our consultants specialise in different safari experiences